Mgomez-01/verbose-potato/README.md

 # verbose-potato
-repo for all portfolio website files

-Here is some more text.
-Now adding it as I have changed my name in the code server setup
+This repo is for learning to use vs code in the browser with code-server.